 For Parents

 On the morning of the talk, beginning at 9:30 a.m., parents can bring pictures, mementos, flowers, etc. to decorate their tables that are provided outside the Silverdale Center Creekside Theater in the lobby.
 Tablecloths for the rectangular, 4 ft. tables are optional; students can bring their own tablecloth or request a black tablecloth that SBA can provide from the Silverdale Center Receptionist.
+If the talks are in the Sanctuary, the tables are 4' round tables and black round tablecloths can be found at the Upper School Reception Desk.

 Watch live each week at www.silverdaleba.org/live